-When releasing the new gTLDs a few years ago, special care was taken of trademark holders: they should be able to secure their names before opportunists can register them.
-This has resulted in the concept of a Sunrise phase, required for every extension that wants to launch.
+When ICANN released the new gTLDs a few years ago, special care was taken of trademark holders.
+They should be able to secure their names before opportunists could register them.
+This has resulted in the concept of a Sunrise phase.
+A Sunrise phase is required for every extension that wants to launch.
 During this period, only verified trademark holders can register their corresponding domain names in that specific extension.
-After the Sunrise ends, normally 30 to 60 days after launch, registration policies are less strict and most domain names – including trademark names – are available to everyone.
+After the Sunrise ends, normally 30 to 60 days after launch, registration policies are less strict.
+Most domain names – including trademark names – are then available to everyone.

 94% of trademarks unprotected

-The Trademark Clearinghouse or TMCH for short is the organization appointed by ICANN to verify each trademark.
+The Trademark Clearinghouse or TMCH for short is the organization ICANN appointed to verify each trademark.
 This organization has performed a study that shows that in more than 90% of all TLDs, 94% of the verified trademark names is still available for registration.
-This is a combination of lack of awareness (both of consumers and trademark holders) and an overwhelming number of new extensions on the one hand, and the extensions’ restrictions and prices on the other hand.
+This is a combination of three factors:

 |Geographical extensions||Generic extensions|

-As you see, TREx covers beyond the new gTLD program and has a big uptake among the geographical extensions.
-Note that registries may exempt specific terms from being included in TREx, for example premium names.
-TMCH plans to extend the coverage of TREx continuously, but promises not to change pricing more often than once a year.
+As you can see, TREx covers beyond the new gTLD program and has a big uptake among the geographical extensions.
+Do note that registries may exempt specific terms from being included in TREx, for example premium names.
+TMCH plans to extend the coverage of TREx continuously, but has promised not to increase prices more often than once a year.

-The price for a TREx order is $299 per year or even as low as $199 per year for New gTLD or Supreme Members.
-This is an average price of under $5,00 per extension per year.
-The included extensions and the price will be reviewed annually by the TMCH and any price and coverage change will be communicated timely.
+The price for a TREx order at Openprovider is $199 per year for our New gTLD and Supreme members and $299 per year for regular customers.
+On average, this means that you pay under $5,00 per extension per year.
+TREx’s extensions and price will be reviewed annually by the TMCH.
+They will comminunicate any change in price and coverage timely.
 There is no additional charge for an override.

 Applying for a TREx order